 Backpacking Budget for Peru’s Alpamayo Trek

-Because you’ll be taking on this trek unsupported, you may actually be surprised just how cheaply you can make it.
-A Peru backpacking budget can actually be quite small, especially if you’re planning to spend most of your time in the mountains.
+Because you’ll be taking on this trek unsupported, you may actually be surprised by how cheaply you can do it.
+A Peru backpacking budget can be quite small, especially if you’re planning to spend most of your time in the mountains.

 Transport: Collectivo to and from Caraz, 12 soles, taxis to and from Hualcayan and Cashapampa, 70 soles total, cheaper may be available for the adventurous Spanish speaker.